Skip to main content

 Acanthus spinosus Bear’s Breeches * dramatic, spined 3′ tall flower spikes, part shade

 Aconitum spp.
-Monkshood *** poisonous
+Monkshood *** highly poisonous

 Agastache spp.
 Anise Hyssop, Licorice or Hummingbird Mint *** fragrant foliage, hummingbird magnets, long bloom

-Ajuga repens Carpet Bugle ** vigorous shade groundcover
+Ajuga repens Carpet Bugle * vigorous shade groundcover

 Armeria maritima Sea thrift * may eat flowers